 Celebrating heritage keeps it meaningful and alive for communities now and in the future.

-We collaborate with others to protect and celebrate our State’s heritage.
-Some of our initiatives and partnership programs include:
+We collaborate with others to protect and celebrate our state’s heritage.
+Some of our initiatives and partnership programs include the following.

 Australian Convict Sites

-We are a member of the Australian Convict Sites Steering Committee and work to protect and promote the outstanding universal values of the sites within NSW.
+We are a member of the Australian Convict Sites Steering Committee and work to protect and promote the outstanding universal values of the sites within New South Wales.

-The Australian Convict Sites World Heritage Property is a series of eleven outstanding heritage places across Australia.
+The Australian Convict Sites World Heritage Property is a series of 11 outstanding heritage places across Australia.
 Collectively they are representative of the global phenomenon of forced migration of convicts.

 Blue Plaques

-The program aims to capture public interest and fascination in people, events and places which form the story of NSW.
-It is inspired by the famous London Blue Plaques program which originally started in 1866, and similar programs around the world.
+The program aims to capture public interest and fascination in people, events and places which form the story of New South Wales.
+It is inspired by the famous London Blue Plaques program, which originally started in 1866, and similar programs around the world.

 M24 Midget submarine